How to Make Your RV Trips More Interesting

 Take Time to See Unique Sites

 Anybody can drive up to a big national park.
 While this is worth doing, it is not the only way to add excitement to your trips.

 If you want better vacations, you need to take the time to find out where you can see unique and beautiful sights and then do what is necessary to be where they are.

 When we work camped at a big RV park in South Dakota, we were parked near the horse barns.

 - Very early each day the lead cowboy and his staff would run the horses from the barn down to the lower stable.

 - Each night, the cowboys would walk them back up the hill, because by that time the horses were tired.

-Before long I saw the lead cowboy snaps his whip against the morning air as he and the other cowboys whistled and hooted while driving the horses that were running ahead of them.
+Before long here came the lead cowboy snapping his whip against the morning air as he and the other cowboys whistled and hooted while driving the horses that were running ahead of them.